RAMP-project/RAMP/docs/source/input_parameters.rst

    * - r_ci
      - %
      - in [0,1]
-     - randomization of the duty cycle parts’ duration.
+     - Randomization of the duty cycle parts’ duration.
 There will be a uniform random variation around t_i1 and t_i2.
 If this parameter is set to 0.1, then t_i1 and t_i2 will be randomly reassigned between 90% and 110% of their initial value; 0 means no randomisation
      - float
      - no
      - 0